-(a) During the term of this Agreement, Chabot College shall render to HUSD-SPSP, by and through adjunct faculty, in its sole discretion, to teach college level credit courses at middle school, high school, and adult school site within the Hayward Unified School District Boundaries.
+a) During the term of this Agreement, Chabot College shall render to Castro Valley Unified School District by and through adjunct or full time faculty, in its sole discretion, to teach college level credit courses at Castro Valley Unified School District, Adult School within Castro Valley Unified School District boundaries b) Chabot College and Castro Valley Unified School District will work together to select appropriate courses, which shall run between 8-16 weeks with dates and times to be arranged between the two parties.

-- (b) Chabot College and HUSD-SPSP will work together to select appropriate courses, which shall run between 8-16 weeks with dates and times to be arranged between the two parties. - (c) Chabot College classes held at HUSD-SPSP shall be deemed closed classes and thereby not open to regular Chabot College students. - (d) Chabot College classes held at HUSD-SPSP will follow approved course outlines and be held to the same rigorous as approved by Chabot Curriculum Committee. - (e) Prior to the first day of classes, Chabot College will provide to HUSD-SPSP Administration the following: - 1.
-College Applications - 2.
-Instructor Name and Course Syllabus - 3.
+c) Chabot College classes held at Castro Valley Unified School District, Adult School shall be deemed open classes and thereby open to regular Chabot College students d) Chabot College classes held at Castro Valley Unified School District, Adult School will follow approved course outlines and be held to the same rigor as approved by Chabot Curriculum Committee.

+e) Prior to the first day of classes, Chabot College will provide to Castro Valley Unified School District the following:

+1. Concurrent Enrollment College Applications for Castro Valley High School students f) It is the responsibility of the student to follow the COLLEGE process when requesting an official COLLEGE transcript for grade submission to the Castro Valley Unified SCHOOL DISTRICT

+- 2. Instructor Name and Course Syllabus - 3.
 Dates of Class and Final Exam Schedule - 4.
 Student Conduct and Due Process Policy - 5.
-Last Day to drop the course with No Grade of Record(NGR) on transcript - 6.
-Last day to withdra w with a "W" on transcript - 7.
-List of required textbooks and/or course materials - (f) Chabot College will track student attendance and grades and share results with HUSD upon course completion. - (g) Chabot College and HUSD-SPSP designated representatives will meet monthly to discuss program updates, review data and trends and assess and modify program as necessary.
+Last Day to drop the course with No Grade of Record (NGR) on transcript - 6.
+Last day to withdraw with a "W" on transcript - 7.
+List of required textbooks and/or course materials

-3. HUSD-SPSP:
+3. Castro Valley Unified School District: